-Dr. David B. Schreiner and his wife, Ginny, have three daughters, Maddie, Bailey, and Lily.
+Rev. Dr. David B. Schreiner and his wife, Ginny, have three daughters, Maddie, Bailey, and Lily.
 They currently live outside of Lexington, Kentucky.
-His hobbies include camping and being active.
+He is an ordained elder in the Free Methodist Church.

 Dr. Schreiner came to Wesley Biblical Seminary as an Adjunct Professor in 2009.
 In 2017, he was hired as an Assistant Professor of Old Testament, and at the end of the 2019-20 academic year he was promoted to Associate Professor of Old Testament and Associate Dean.
 Dr. Schreiner has published widely in the field of Biblical Studies.
-Topics include biblical archaeology, history of interpretation, and the exegesis of a number of Old Testament passages.
-In addition to contributing articles, chapters, and monographs, he also contributes to biblical scholarship through critical books reviews, academic presentations, and functioning as the co-director of the Hebrew Bible study group in the Southeast Region of the Society of Biblical Literature.
-He is an active member in the Society of Biblical Literature, the Institute of Biblical Research, and the American Schools of Oriental Research.
+Topics include biblical archaeology, history of interpretation, and the exegesis of biblical passages.
+In addition to contributing articles, chapters, and monographs, he also contributes to biblical scholarship through critical books reviews, academic presentations, and as the co-director of the Chronicles study group and a member of the steering committee of the Early Historical Books study group within the Institute of Biblical Research.
+He is an active member in the Society of Biblical Literature, the Institute of Biblical Research, and the American Schools of Overseas Research.